-What can be done to remove or reduce any negat ive impacts of this policy (if applicable)? vitat can be done to remove of reduce any negative impacts of this policy (if applicable). if without and to alone does this common an No positive import remains If mitigations are in place, does this remove or No - negative impact remains • • If mitigations are in place, does this remove or reduce the negative impact?
-No - negative impact remains Yes - negative impact reduced Yes - negative impact removed
+What can be done to remove or reduce any negative impacts of this policy (if applicable)?
+None necessary If mitigations are in place, does this remove or No - negative impact remains reduce the negative impact?
+Yes - negative impact reduced Yes - negative impact removed